 - you have a junior license, restricted license or conditional license

 Upon signing a waiver provided by our firm, you will no longer need to appear in Court.
 Just because you receive a ticket doesn’t mean that you have to be severely inconvenienced for the next 18 months.
 Our flat fee covers as many court appearances as necessary until your case is resolved.
 Stop worrying about rescheduling work, finding babysitters or cancelling vacations.
-You can be confident that the Rosenblum Law Firm is handling your matter competently.
+You can be confident that the Rosenblum Law is handling your matter competently.

 The TVB Trial